Celtreos is available for macOS and iOS.

 You may manually switch to any weapons in your possession, as shown below.

-If you have a game controller, the shoulder buttons L1 and R1 will rotate through your current weapons and (in version 1.30 or later) the Y button can be used to switch back to your most recent weapon.
+If you have a game controller, the shoulder buttons L1 and R1 will rotate through your current weapons and the Y button can be used to switch back to your most recent weapon.

 - The interface element in the bottom-right corner displays the current weapon and is used to switch weapons.
 If you have exactly two weapons, a single tap will swap to the other weapon; otherwise the button has up-arrows to indicate that a menu will open.
 (On iOS devices with 3D Touch, you can press “in” on the button as a short-cut to rotate weapons without displaying a menu first.)
 Note that this button can be tapped at the same time that you control your ship with the other hand.
 (In multi-player games, only one player will be affected by touch screen controls and the other must use a game controller.)

 - Click the right mouse button or hit the “Q” key to switch to another weapon that you previously obtained from a power-up.
 (Currently, these mappings cannot be changed.)
 If your Mac has a Touch Bar, you may also use that.
-You can also use number keys to directly switch to particular weapons: “1” for Default, “2” for the multi-way weapon in your array, “3” for the vertical weapon in your array, “4” for the locator-class weapon, “5” for the highest-powered weapon, and (in version 1.43 or later) “6” for the opposing-movement weapon.
-In version 1.22 or later, you can use the “R” key to go back to your most recent weapon, and again to toggle back and forth between the last two weapons.
+You can also use number keys to directly switch to particular weapons: “1” for Default, “2” for the multi-way weapon in your array, “3” for the vertical weapon in your array, “4” for the locator-class weapon, “5” for the highest-powered weapon, and “6” for the opposing-movement weapon.
+You can use the “R” key to go back to your most recent weapon, and again to toggle back and forth between the last two weapons.

 ⌃ Area Attacks